Kym Herjavec Shares Sweet Video Working Out With Her 4-Month-Old Daughter

 Kym and Haven matched each other in fun all pink ensembles as the new mom got her workout on in what appeared to be her babies’ nursery, something Herjavec – who is the wife of Shark Tank businessman Robert Herjavec – joked about.
 The star alluded to the duo’s matching outfits in the caption of her latest social media upload this week.

 “On Wednesday’s we wear pink and workout!”
 Kym wrote in the caption, adding a unicorn emoji to her post and alluding to a phrase from the movie Mean Girls.
-The star then sweetly hashtagged her post by writing #myhaven in honor of her daughter.
+The star then sweetly hashtagged her post by writing “#myhaven” in honor of her daughter.

 Herjavec’s video showed that Haven – who was even wearing a sweet pink bow on her head – and Hudson’s nursery was fully decked out with toys, including two large rocking horses.